-The median house price in Curtin is $1.4 million, having grown strongly 9.7% over the past year.
+Median house prices in Curtin stand at $1.4 million, having grown strongly by 9.7% over the last twelve months.
 Units have a median price of $388,000 (+7.6% YoY).
 The median weekly rent is $450 (Census 2021).
 This gives a gross rental yield of approximately 1.6%.
 The median monthly mortgage repayment is $2,600.

 Curtin is served by 2 schools, including 2 primary.
 The average ICSEA score is 1146, which is well above the national average of 1,000.
 Public transport access includes 29 bus stops.
 Healthcare facilities include 1 public hospital.
 The crime rate in the Unincorporated ACT LGA is low at 1,437 incidents per 100,000 population.